 Are large and bulky projects on your knitting list this year?
 You may want to consider this needle system that helps you handle hundreds of stitches at a time.
 Made of rosewood, brass, and pliable nylon cord, these needles are similar to bamboo in weight but much smoother for stitch transfer.
 Now you can seeRead More

 Articles and Interviews

 Learn more about the craft you love with these knitting articles and interviews.

-Make a slip knot on the left needle.
-Insert the right needle knitwise into the stitch on the left needle.
-Wrap the yarn around the right needle as if to knit…Read More
+With the right side of the two pieces facing each other, and the needles parallel, insert a third needle knitwise into the first stitch of each needle.
+Wrap the yarn around the needle as if to knit.Read More

 Knit two stitches.
 Insert the left needle into the first stitch on the right needle…Read More